 Industrial centrifuges offer an efficient way to recover oil from crude oil tank bottoms.
 In this article, we highlight the various ways in which centrifuges bring efficiency to this process.

-Specifically, we will discuss Dolphin Centrifuge’s Oil Recovery Systems (ORS), their features, and their benefits.
+Specifically, we will discuss Dolphin Centrifuge’s Oil Recovery Systems (ORS), features, and benefits.

 This article includes a technical explanation of the ORS, followed by a case study to show its applications.